 Identification of a "contract" for particular real estate sale transaction in the context of PFRS 15 requires certain judgments based on the collectability of the transaction price.
 Collectability of the transaction price is demonstrated by the buyer's commitment to pay which, in turn, is supported by substantial initial and continuing investments that gives the buyer a sufficient stake in the property that risk of loss through default motivates the buyer to honor his obligation.
 Collectability is also assessed by considering factors such as the credit standing of the buyer, age, and location of the property.
-For condominium sales, in determining whether the contract prices are collectible, the Company considers that initial and continuing investments by the buyer of about 10% would demonstrate the buyer's commitment to pay, based on historical data.
+For condominium sales, in determining whether the contract prices are collectible, the Company considers that initial and continuing investments by the buyer of about 10% until December 31, 2023.
+However, due to recent historical data coming from buyer's continuous investment and commitment to pay, the Group has decided to consider initial and continuing investment of about 5% effective January 1, 2024.